2009 New York Yankees season: Midseason transactions

 On June 30, the Yankees traded prospects Eric Fryer and Casey Erickson for OF/3B Eric Hinske of the Pittsburgh Pirates.

 On July 31, hours before the trade deadline, the Yankees traded catching prospect Chase Weems to the Cincinnati Reds for 3B Jerry Hairston Jr.

 On August 7, 2009, the Yankees traded for pitcher Chad Gaudin for a player to be named later.
 They traded a player to be named later for Colorado Rockies minor league pitcher Jason Hirsh.

 They also signed several minor league free agents throughout the season such as Russ Ortiz, Josh Towers, Brian Peterson and Yurendell de Caster.
-They also released players such as Jason Johnson, Angel Berroa, Brett Tomko, Kevin Cash, and Justin Leone.
+They also released players such as Jason Johnson, Ángel Berroa, Brett Tomko, Kevin Cash, and Justin Leone.
 Todd Linden was sold to a Japanese League team per his request.

 Steven Jackson was designated for assignment, then claimed off waivers by the Pittsburgh Pirates in May.
 Jose Veras was designated for assignment and traded to the Cleveland Indians for cash in June.
 Anthony Claggett was designated for assignment and claimed by the Pirates in September.